 Once you are convinced that the air is out of the lines and clean fluid is coming out, tighten the bleeder nipple for that wheel and move to the left wheel and repeat the procedure.
-It would be a good idea to bleed the rear brakes as well in this order: Passenger rear, then driver rear.
+It would be a good idea to bleed the rear brakes as well in this order: right rear, then left rear.

-- Reinstall the wheels, tightening the lug nuts just enough hold the wheel in place where you put it, vertically.
+- Reinstall the wheels, tightening the lug nuts (wheel bolts) just enough hold the wheel in place where you put it, vertically.

 - Spin the wheel to make sure that the wheels clears the caliper.

 Note: When you re-install the wheels you may encounter a clearance problem between the inner part of the wheel and the caliper.
 To resolve this problem, you can use a grinder and grind down the inner part of the wheel, but we found it much easier to simply grind down the nub on the caliper.
 You won't have to remove much metal.

 - Run the "out-of-round" procedure to prevent the SB "wobble."
 Make sure the wheel is perfectly round.